AmitSamra/Bonds/README.md

 ![yields_99.png](img/yields_99.png)

 During tumultuous times, these relationships can magnify and/or change completely.
-The chart below focuses on the disruptions in the market caused by Coronavirus earlier this year.
+The chart below focuses on the disruptions in the market caused by Coronavirus in 2020.

 ![yields_1920.png](img/yields_1920.png)